kensanata/gridmapper/README.md

 These are your options:

-If you choose to save your dungeon to the wiki, it will appear on the .

 - Click on **Save to Wiki**.
 This will make your map public.
 Anybody can find it on the